hashicorp/terraform/website/docs/cli/commands/validate.html.md

     Not all diagnostic messages are connected with specific portions of the configuration, so `range` will be omitted or `null` for diagnostic messages where it isn't relevant.

+* `snippet` (object): An optional object including an excerpt of the configuration source code that the diagnostic message relates to.

+    The snippet information includes:

+    * `context` (string): An optional summary of the root context of the diagnostic.
+For example, this might be the resource block containing the expression which triggered the diagnostic.
+For some diagnostics this information is not available, and then this property will be `null`.

+    * `code` (string): A snippet of Terraform configuration including the source of the diagnostic.
+This can be multiple lines and may include additional configuration source code around the expression which triggered the diagnostic.

+    * `start_line` (number): A one-based line count representing the position in the source file at which the `code` excerpt begins.
+This is not necessarily the same value as `range.start.line`, as it is possible for `code` to include one or more lines of context before the source of the diagnostic.

+    * `highlight_start_offset` (number): A zero-based character offset into the `code` string, pointing at the start of the expression which triggered the diagnostic.

+    * `highlight_end_offset` (number): A zero-based character offset into the `code` string, pointing at the end of the expression which triggered the diagnostic.

+    * `values` (array of objects): Contains zero or more expression values which may be useful in understanding the source of a diagnostic in a complex expression.
+These expression value objects are described below.

+### Source Position

 A source position object, as used in the `range` property of a diagnostic object, has the following properties: